PouriyaHos/mysite/README.md

 4. with this command you can run it locally :
 >>py manage.py runserver

-and it will give you an address to see it in your browser somthing like this :
+and it will give you an address to watch it in your browser something like this :

 127.0.0.1:8000